 Consciousness Hacking NYC is a grassroots forum for learning and sharing new ideas and technologies that empower an individual to "hack" into their own consciousness in order to effectuate spiritual transformation.
 I co-organize the NYC chapter of the consciousness hacking movement that started in Palo Alto and is the brainchild of Mikey Siegel.
 We convene monthly Meetups at Brooklyn Yoga Club in Fort Greene and The Alchemist's Kitchen in the East Village.
 In the fall we will also be curating a special Consciousness Hacking film series at the Rubin Museum of Art.

-In 2011 I won a grant from The John Templeton Foundation in the amount of $93,610 to produce a conference on Buddhist ethics.
+In 2011 I won a grant from The John Templeton Foundation to produce a conference on Buddhist ethics.
 This event has been hailed as the first academic conference solely devoted to the topic of Buddhist ethics.
 A published volume of the conference papers (including one from myself and my partner Jake Davis Ph.
 D.) is forthcoming from Oxford University Press.